mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 ***
 # Nested loops
 We've already got acquainted with basics of loops, those were just 1 dimensioned loops, but there can be situations when we need to take a "step" in depth of a loop.
-As if we had 2 dimensioned square on the coordinate plane, and if you want to get to the middle of it, you have to shift the X coordinate to the middle, and after that the same with Y coordinate:
+Imagine we have a two-dimensional square on the coordinate plane, and if you want to get to the middle of it, you have to shift the X coordinate to the middle, and after that do the same with Y coordinate:

 ![img_4.png](img/img_4.png)

-In this case we were moving the Y coordinate ONLY WHEN X = 4, but to be able to do so we have the coordinate plane which consists of 7 X points and 7 Y points.
+In this case we would be moving the Y coordinate ONLY WHEN X = 4, but to be able to do so we have the coordinate plane which consists of 7 X points and 7 Y points.
 In real world we don't create these fields manually, but it can be achieved by the following code: